-July 25, 2017: Around this time FBI agents raid Paul Manafort's home, collecting evidence.
+July 26, 2017: FBI agents raid Manafort's home, collecting evidence.

 July 31, 2017: The Washington Post reveals that Trump Sr. dictated Trump Jr.'s misleading statement about Russian adoptions.

 Nov.
 13, 2017: Donald Trump Jr. confirms on Twitter that he had private conversations with WikiLeaks during the presidential campaign after the Atlantic publishes leaked excerpts.
-Vice President Mike Pence, who during the campaign dismissed any notion of the campaign being in cahoots with WikiLeaks, now conveniently denies any knowledge of the matter.

 Jan.
 13, 2018: Cohen told The New York Times that he made the Stormy Daniels payment himself.
 His unlikely explanation was that he used his home equity line of credit to make the payment out of friendship.
 Usually it's the client mortgaging his/her home to pay the lawyer.
 Trump would later tell reporters onboard Air Force One that he didn't know about the payment to Daniels.
 "You'll have to ask Michael Cohen.
 Michael is my attorney.
 You'll have to ask Michael," Trump said.

 Jan.
-18, 2018: Axios reports that Bannon informed the House Intelligence Committee that he did have a discussion with Reince Priebus, Sean Spicer, and Mark Corallo about the June 2016 Veselnitskaya meeting at the Trump Tower.
+18, 2018: Axios reports that Steve Bannon informed the House Intelligence Committee that he did have a discussion with Reince Priebus, Sean Spicer, and Mark Corallo about the June 2016 Veselnitskaya meeting at the Trump Tower.

 Jan.
-18, 2018: The House Intelligence Committee releases the transcript of the Glenn Simpson testimony given on November 14, 2017.
+18, 2018: The House Intelligence Committee releases the transcript of the Glenn Simpson testimony given on Nov.
+14, 2017.
 Adam Schiff says the testimony contains "serious allegations that the Trump Organization may have engaged in money laundering with Russian nationals."